• Skip to content

 Importance of Matching a Company Name to Domain name

 In the past, matching names were important.
-As the internet has grown, and major companies began using alternative domain website names such as Johnson & Johnson using Baby.com, it has become less important to have your business name match your domain name.
+As the internet has grown, and major companies began using alternative domain website names such as Johnson & Johnson using Baby.com, it has become less important to have your business name match your domain URL.

 In fact, in many cases, it is better to NOT match the two names.
 Read on to learn about when to match or not match your business and domain names.